cocos/cocos-docs/en/getting-started/first-game-2d/index.md

 As mentioned before, all visible objects in 2D games are made up of images.
 The map is no exception.

-Just like the steps we used to created the `Body` node, we will now create an object called `Box` which will be used to construct the map.
+Just like the steps we used to create the `Body` node, we will now create an object called `Box` which will be used to construct the map.

 - Right-click in the Hierarchy
 - Create a `Sprite` node by selecting "Create -> 2D Objects -> Sprite" through the pop-up menu.